glimpse-editor/getglimpse-web/content/about.md

 To preserve the privacy of the people we have taken action against, we do not publish the full list of blocked Matrix name servers and Matrix/Github users.
 Our pre-emptive bans are periodically reviewed by governance team to ensure there are no "false positives".

+For more information about how we moderate our public Matrix channel, read the [channel rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right).

 [Return to top](#contents)